-The Developer has entered into contracts for the construction of houses in the District with Cambridge Homes, CastleRock Communities, CB JENI Lifestyle Homes, Darling Homes, David Weekley Homes, Drees Custom Homes, Glendarroch Homes, Grenadier Homes, K. Hovnanian Homes, Highland Homes, Lennar Homes, MHI building under the name Coventry Homes, Normandy Homes, Struhs Homes, Toll Brothers, Windmiller Homes, and several miscellaneous custom homebuilders.
+The Developer has entered into contracts for the construction of houses in the District with Cambridge Homes, CastleRock Communities, CB JENI Lifestyle Homes, Darling Homes, David Weekley Homes, Drees Custom Homes, Glendarroch Homes, Grenadier Homes, K. Hovnanian Homes, Highland Homes, Lennar Homes, MHI building under the name Coventry Homes, Normandy Homes, Toll Brothers, Windmiller Homes, Cadence Homes, Gehan Homes, and several miscellaneous custom homebuilders.
 The contracts require each such homebuilder to deposit earnest money in amounts ranging from 3% to 8% of the contracted lot price with a title company.
 According to the Developer, each of the homebuilders is in compliance, in all material respects, with their respective lot sale contracts.
-Cambridge Homes, Darling Homes, and K. Hovnanian have completed their building program in the District.

-Homes being built within the District range in price from approximately \$300,000 to \$1,000,000+ and in square footage from 1,600 to over 8,000.
+Homes being built within the District range in price from approximately \$400,000 to \$1,000,000+ and in square footage from 1,600 to over 8,000.

-The following table summarizes the status of the builders' lot purchases from the Developer and the sales and construction status of such lots by builder as of August 1, 2021.
+The following table summarizes the status of the builders' lot purchases from the Developer and the sales and construction status of such lots by builder as of August 1, 2022: